robotalks/robotalk/components/gobot/README.md

 # RoboTalk GoBot Components

-This is RobotTalk Plugin providing components backed by GoBot.
+This is RobotTalk components backed by GoBot.